 - Providing health and safety training to your staff

-What should my health and safety policy template say?
+What is a health and safety policy template UK?

 Your health and safety policy does not have to be complex.
 The HSE recommends you include: